aaronmartinez6/SubredditCodable/README.md

 Build a view that allows a user to search posts by subreddit.

 1. Add a `UITableViewController` as your root view controller in Main.storyboard and embed it in a `UINavigationController`
-2. Create a `SearchPostsTableViewController` file as a subclass of `UITableViewController` and set the class of your root view controller scene
+2. Create a `SearchPostsTableViewController` file as a subclass of `UITableViewController` and set the class of your root view controller scene.
-3. Implement the `UITableViewDataSource` functions using the `posts` array in the `PostController`.
-4. Add a search bar above the prototype cell.
-5. Set up a custom cell to the display the properties of each post: thumbnail, title, number of upvotes, and number of comments.
+3. Set up a custom cell to the display the properties of each post: thumbnail, title, number of upvotes, and number of comments.
-6. Create a `PostTableViewCell` file as a subclass of `UITableViewCell` and set the cell to this type in the storyboard.
+4. Create a `PostTableViewCell` file as a subclass of `UITableViewCell` and set the cell to this type in the storyboard.
     * Create your outlets for each UI element in the cell.
     * Create an `updateViews()` function.
     * Add an optional post property with a property observer that will call `updateViews()` when the property is set.
     * Add an optional thumbnail property.
 Include the same property observer and call to `updateViews()` when it is set.
+5. Now, implement the `UITableViewDataSource` functions using the `posts` array in the `PostController`.
+6. Add a search bar above the prototype cell on the storyboard.
 7. Look at the documentation for `UISearchBarDelegate` and find a method to use that will get called when the user taps the search button when typing in the search bar.
 Adopt this protocol in `SearchPostsTableViewController`, set this controller to be the delegate of the searchbar, and add the delegate method to the class.
 8. This method should be implemented to:
 * Get the searchTerm out of the searchBar.